-Meth Addiction Signs And Symptoms Of Methamphetamine Use
+Meth Abuse Signs And Symptoms Of Use

 There are some signs and symptoms that may indicate someone is abusing methamphetamine.
 Due to the way meth interacts with the brain, there are both immediate effects and delayed effects which may be experienced by any person who misuses the drug.

 Signs that someone is under the influence of meth can include:

 - Euphoria and energy spike